snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

 function trackAdConversion(conversionId, costModel, cost, category, action, property, initialValue, advertiserId, campaignId, context)
 {% endhighlight %}

+The JSON Schemas for these new events are all available on Iglu Central:

+* [Ad impression JSON Schema] [ad-impression-json-schema]
+* [Ad click JSON Schema] [ad-click-json-schema]
+* [Ad conversion JSON Schema] [ad-conversion-json-schema]

 Use `trackAdImpression` and `trackAdClick` on the page with your ad, and `trackAdConversion` on the page to which your ad directs the user.
-The timestamp of the ad click event can be used to match it to the right ad conversion event.

 For an example of all three functions in action on a page with three distinct ads, see [this file] [ad-example].

 <h2><a name="offline">5.
 New feature: offline tracking</a></h2>

-Thanks to [@rcs][rcs], events fired while a user is offline are no longer lost forever.
+Thanks to community member [Ryan Sorensen][rcs]'s contribution, events fired while a user is offline are no longer lost forever.
 If the Tracker detects that an event has not successfully reached the collector due to the user being offline, the event will be added to a queue and will be sent once connectivity has been restored.
 The queue is held in `localStorage` so that the unsent events can be remembered even after the leaving the page.

 <h2><a name="schemas">6.
 Self-describing JSONs</a></h2>

-*Note: The new self-describing JSON format for unstructured events relies on Snowplow 0.9.5.*
+*Note: The new self-describing JSON format for unstructured events relies on Snowplow 0.9.5, coming soon.*

 Snowplow unstructured events and custom contexts are now defined using [JSON schema][json-schema], and should be passed to the Tracker using [self-describing JSONs][self-describing-jsons].
 Here is an example of the new format for unstructured events: